Mathics3/mathics-core/FUTURE.rst

 Being able to run existing WMA packages
 ----------------------------------------

-Sadly, Mathics cannot run most of the open-source WMA packages.
+Sadly, Mathics3 cannot run most of the open-source WMA packages.

 In particular we would like to see the following run: